miriamposner/wireshark/wireshark.md

 If your computer is connected to the internet, it\'s always chattering away, even if you\'re not doing anything.

-**Question 6: Can you tell what service I use to sync my files to the cloud?** (Hint: Start from the first line and scroll down slowly.
+**Question 6: Can you tell what service I use to sync my files to the cloud?** (Hint: Start from the first line and scroll down slowly, watching the Info column.
 You should be able to figure this out by the time you get to line 300.)

 ![1.png](media/image11.png)